coffebar/dotfiles/README.md

 - ``Super + P`` pull dotfiles from this repo and show notification with icon.

+- Notifications when battery level is low or full changed.

 #### i3

 - UI scale options depends on current display setup and [autorandr](https://github.com/phillipberndt/autorandr) profile name.